urbanvikingr/content/content/reference/schema/overview.md

 }
 ```

-The schema file follows the [IDL syntax](!alias-kr84dktnp0) and consists of different elements.
+The schema file follows the [SDL syntax](!alias-kr84dktnp0) and consists of different elements.

-## Building blocks of a GraphQL Schema
+## Building blocks of the Data Schema

-There are several available building blocks to shape your GraphQL schema.
+There are several available building blocks to shape your data schema.

 * [Types](!alias-ij2choozae) consist of multiple [fields](!alias-teizeit5se) and are used to group similar entities together.
 * [Relations](!alias-goh5uthoc1) describe interactions between types.